RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./Parser:-Usage-&-supported-directives.md

   is not required by ProtoBuf.js.

 #### Not (yet) supported ####
-* *Extensions* (what for?) and *services* (you roll your own, don't you?).
+* *Extensions* (ignored) and *services* (you roll your own, don't you?).
 If you need anything of this, please open an issue and explain your exact requirements.
 It's just that I have no idea how to benefit from that and therefore I am not sure how to design it.

 Calling the parser on your own
 ------------------------------